 - Compilation Re-release: The Genesis/Mega Drive version has been included in many compilations, starting with the 4-in-1 Classic Collection for the same system, and later with both versions of Sonic Mega Collection, and then Sega Genesis Collection and Sonic's Ultimate Genesis Collection.
 The Japan-only Sega Saturn compilation Sega Ages had the original arcade version.

 - Easter Egg: Every level has an orange window near the goal.
-A girl in a bikini appears in it if certain scoring requirements are met.
+A girl in a (topless) bikini appears in it waving her butt towards the player if certain scoring requirements are met.

 - Endless Game: There's a harder second loop, which the game will repeat on subsequent successful playthroughs.